|Number of records||1,754,675|

 The latitude and longitude fields contain the exact coordinates for the center point of each postcode.
 For all records the coordinates use the WGS84 World Geodetic System.

 The local goverment area for each postcode (i.e. the name of the relevant unitary authority, borough or district council, or London borough).

 The first-level NUTS region for each postcode.

-This field contains the type of postcode: Geographic, Non-Geographic or PO Box.
-Please note that PO Box and Non-Geographic postcodes are used by the Royal Mail for sorting purposes only and the coordinates provided in the data indicate the corresponding Royal Mail delivery office.
+This field contains the type of postcode: Geographic or Non-Geographic.
+Please note that Non-Geographic postcodes are used by the Royal Mail for sorting purposes only and the coordinates provided in the data typically indicate the corresponding Royal Mail delivery office.